 Tony Shin joined NBC4 Southern California as a general assignment reporter in 2013.
-Primarily covering stories originating from the Inland Empire, Shin can be seen on the NBC4 news at Noon, 5 p.m. and 6 p.m.
+As the Inland Empire Bureau Chief, he primarily covers stories originating from Riverside and San Bernardino Counties.
+Shin can be seen on the NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
 His recent stories can be seen here.
 Follow him on Facebook here.

-An Emmy award-winning reporter, Shin has covered a number of notable national stories, most recently the capture of Christopher Dorner, in which he gave numerous live reports for NBC stations all across the country.
+An Emmy award-winning reporter, Shin has covered a number of notable local stories with national reach, including the 2015 San Bernardino terrorist attack, and the capture of Christopher Dorner, in which he gave numerous live reports for NBC stations all across the country.
 He also was recognized for securing an exclusive interview with one of the injured victims of a deadly tour bus accident in San Bernardino in 2013.

-Shin has been honored with five Emmy awards, including breaking news, investigative reporting, general assignment reporting, on camera talent and team coverage.
-He also has received two Golden Mike awards, including one for writing.
+Shin has been honored with nine Emmy awards, including breaking news, investigative reporting, general assignment reporting, on camera talent and team coverage.
+He also has received 10 Golden Mike awards, including one for writing.

-Shin feels strongly about giving back to the community.
-For years, he has volunteered his time emceeing several events, including the Vietnamese Tet Festival, Chinese New Year, the San Diego Brain Injury Foundation's "Walk for Thought," military events on the U.S.S.
-Midway, among others.
+Shin feels strongly about giving back to the community and volunteers his time emceeing several events, including the CASA of San Bernardino County’s “Care for Kids Run/Walk,” the Humane Society of San Bernardino Valley’s “Walk for the Animals,” among others.

 Prior to joining NBC4, Shin was a general assignment reporter for NBC’s San Diego affiliate, KNSD-TV, for nearly 10 years.
 He started his on-air career at KTVN-TV in Reno, followed by two years of reporting at WAGA-TV in Atlanta.